kammitama5/kammitama5.github.io/_posts/2017-6-22-Thursday-June-22nd.md

 - An Engineering Company.
 This is HUGE for me.
 I think I'd best enjoy working for an engineering company.
 That is, the people who work in it are passionate about technology and making.
-They spend their spare time building RC planes hacking things together, making robots and lock-picking.
+They spend their spare time building RC planes, hacking things together, making robots and lock-picking.

 - Innovation Encouraged (rewarded and encouraged).
 Go build something!